zpl-c/librg/README.md

 ## Networking integration

-The overall interface of the library was made with support of majority of network libraries in mind
+The overall interface of the library was made with the support of most network libraries in mind.

 The networking library has to support:

 1. Ability to send and receive a `char *` buffer
 2. Ability to read or set that buffer size
-3. Ability to indentify who is the receiver or sender of the data with an integer id
+3. Ability to identify who is the receiver or sender of the data with an integer id

 And that is pretty much it!